Therkelsen/Drawing-Robot/README.md

 ## Abstract
 <div style="text-align: justify">
-First of all, [this report](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstleyVEVO) will introduce the theory behind creating and understanding a 3-axis drawing robot.
+First of all, <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstleyVEVO">this report</a> will introduce the theory behind creating and understanding a 3-axis drawing robot.
 Second of all it will additionally be shown how one might program a PLC to draw pictures processed and instructionalized from a Java program through a socket using TCP/IP.
 Furthermore, grayscaling will be introduced as the main way of taking an image and turn it into coordinates which the PLC can then convert into an asthoningly BREATHTAKING drawing, using a pencil and some paper.

 In the Java part, Java as a language and the basic knowledge around it, is described, thereafter going into detail about the different needs and requirements the project has for Java during the course.